- County Departments

 - If there was an accident at Turkey Point, it is not likely everyone within 10 miles would be affected.
 The area affected would depend on weather conditions, such as wind speed, wind direction, and the severity of the situation.
 Monitor news channels, the radio, and this page for information.

-- Annually, FPL sends an information flyer to all residents and businesses within the 10-mile zone with important emergency information.
+- Annually, FPL sends an information flyer to all residents and businesses within the 10-mile EPZ with important emergency information and directing them to FPL’s “Important information for nuclear plant neighbors” website

 Ingestion Pathway Zone (IPZ)